erohtar/Dasherr/README.md

 Configurable settings:
 - `name` - Self-explanatory
+- `info` - (Optional) Any description you'd like to add for this Section - shows as a tooltip on mouse-hover
 - `tiles` - See below
 - `disable` - (Optional) If set to `1`, this Section will not be shown